ConCap: Practical Network Traffic Generation for (ML- and) Flow-based Intrusion Detection Systems: Related Work

 Closely related works are DetGen~\cite{clausen2019traffic} and SOCBED~\cite{uetz2021reproducible}; we tried to find more works on ``generation of realistic network traffic'' by looking at the accepted papers in various top-tier conferences (NDSS, IEEE S\&P, USENIX Sec, ACM CCS) since 2019 (similarly to~\cite{arp2022and, apruzzese2023real}).
 We found that the only related work was netUnicorn~\cite{beltiukov2023search}.
 Then, we expanded our search via snowballing~\cite{wohlin2014guidelines} and (recursively) looked for all peer-reviewed papers cited by~\cite{clausen2019traffic,beltiukov2023search}, and identified four related works~\cite{beltiukov2023pinot,khan2024harnessing,buhler2022generating, zhoutrafficformer, guthula2023netfound}.
 Let us position \concap{} within these related works.

 PINOT~\cite{beltiukov2023pinot} and netUnicorn~\cite{beltiukov2023search}, can generate benign traffic but raise security risks for generating malicious traffic (see §\ref{ssec:obtaining}).
 To generate benign traffic at scale, netMosaic~\cite{khan2024harnessing, buhler2022generating} harnesses public code repositories to automatically capture network traffic for a wide range of applications, but does not allow fine-grained labeling of malicious datapoints.
-Finally, Zhou et al.~\cite{zhoutrafficformer} propose to use foundational models to artificially ``augment'' any given network-traffic dataset; however, it is unclear if such methods can produce real-world data (there is no real-world assessment in~\cite{zhoutrafficformer}).
+Finally, Zhou et al.~\cite{zhoutrafficformer} propose to use foundational models to artificially ``augment'' any given network-traffic dataset; however, it is unclear if such methods can produce data resembling a physical setup (there is no real-world assessment in~\cite{zhoutrafficformer}).